arohim/bmad-vibe-code-training/README.md

 6. put "*agent uxui ต่อเลย" to create ux ui specification.md
 7. put "*agent architecture ต่อเลย" to create architecture spec.md

+*** create an empty folder
+1. create an empty folder for the project
+2. set up bmad-method `npx bmad-method install`
+3. Put dot (.) as a path
+4. select bmad-core
+5. select Y to shard prd and architecture files

 *** Create a project
 1. create docs folder and put prd.md and architecture.md in there

 *** sharding documents